ulagbulag/or-tools-rs/README.md

 #### GPL/Proprietary Solvers

-`dlib-face-recognition` includes a `solver-all-nonfree` feature flag that can be used with `cargo build --features solver-all-nonfree` .
+`or-tools` includes a `solver-all-nonfree` feature flag that can be used with `cargo build --features solver-all-nonfree` .

 `solver-all` will enable all kinds of supported solvers including **GPL** and/or **proprietary** ones.
 The latest information about the solvers can be found here: https://github.com/google/or-tools/blob/stable/cmake/README.md#solvers-supported